 Script: "Join your online classes only after breakfast."

-With classes going online and the pandemic making it hard for kids to play outside, the physical health of children can be neglected.
-Even though exercising every day might seem like a hard thing to do, it is important two balance physical and mental health.
+With classes going online and the pandemic making it hard for kids to play outside, children's physical health can be neglected.
+Even though exercising every day might seem like a hard thing to do, it is essentially balancing physical and mental health.

 You can incorporate physical activities into your child's routine by setting family exercise time.
 Common Sense Media suggests incorporating physical activities like Silly walks, friendly races, and other physical games into the routine.
 You can incorporate these physical activities into your weekly routine for you and your child.

-With you involving yourself into the physical activity your child will have fun and will also get their weekly exercise.
-It will also be a family time to connect with your child and learn about their favourite games and hobbies.
+With you involving yourself in physical activity, your child will have fun and get their weekly exercise.
+It will also be family time to connect with your child and learn about their favorite games and hobbies.

 You need to make sure that you are not enforcing this physical activity on your child.
 You also need to make sure that your child is having fun while playing with you.
-If they find these physical activities fun, then you will be able to convince them to continue these activities daily.
+If they find these physical activities fun, you will convince them to continue these activities daily.
 This will help maintain the physical health of you and your child.

-Script: “What is your favourite game to play outside?
+Script: "What is your favorite game to play outside?
 Teach me one of those dance moves that you learned on Tik Tok.
 Let's race to the end of the block.

 For keeping them accountable

-You need to discuss parental controls with your child.
-Parents can monitor their kids’ online activities and the duration of their screen time.
-This offers peace of mind to parents and ensures healthy boundaries of screen time to children.
+It would help if you discussed parental controls with your child.
+Parents can monitor their kids' online activities and the duration of their screen time.
+This offers peace of mind to parents and ensures healthy boundaries of screen time for children.

 With everything online, it will be hard to monitor and maintain the screen time of your children.
 Hence you will need to use parental controls.
-Before using parental controls you need to discuss it with your child.
-You need to make your child understand that you will be using parental controls to monitor their screen time.
+Before using parental controls, you need to discuss them with your child.
+It would help if you made your child understand that you will be using parental controls to monitor their screen time.

-You need to use the vocabulary that we learnt earlier to distinguish the different time periods.
-You need to make them understand that they cannot use their screen during downtime and family time.
-You should hold them accountable for overusing their screen and crossing their time limit.
-A form of punishment can include the deducting the amount of playtime from the next day if they overuse the playtime for today.
+It would help if you used the vocabulary that we learned earlier to distinguish the different periods.
+It would help if you understood that they could not use their screen during Downtime and family time.
+It would help if you held them accountable for overusing their screen and crossing their time limit.
+A form of punishment can include deducting the amount of playtime from the next day if they overuse the playtime for today.

 You can take off the parental controls if your child demonstrates that they will no longer need monitoring.
-You should communicate this to your child so they understand that they need to build trust.
 This will also help build trust among you and your children.
+It would help if you communicated this to your child to understand that they need to build trust.